Wheel repair

 01

-Should wheel repair be planned as one machine or a full route?
+Should wheel repair be planned as one machine or a full option?

 It should be planned as a workflow.
-Some workshops can start with one high-impact machine, but the complete route may include straightening, blasting, diamond cutting, painting, color support, extraction, training, and consumables.
+Some workshops can start with one high-impact machine, but the complete option may include straightening, blasting, diamond cutting, painting, color support, extraction, training, and consumables.

 02